TrainingTraining advice and plans to prepare you to cycle from London to Paris

 There’s one way to avoid this happening and that is by getting your bike out and taking it for a ride.
 Read on for some simple tips and training plans submitted by other users who have successfully completed the ride.

 The majority of people who look to cycle from London to Paris are not very experienced cyclists.
-You don't need to be a professional cyclist to complete this challenge (this would certainly help with the 24 hour London to Paris ride), but you do require a certain level of fitness.
-You may have already started your training, it may be the first time you've done something like this – but whatever your level of fitness or ability, you all need to be doing the same thing and that's training – there's escaping it!
+You don’t need to be a professional cyclist to complete this challenge (not even for the 24 hour London to Paris bike ride), but you do require a certain level of fitness.
+You may have already started your training, it may be the first time you’ve done something like this – but whatever your level of fitness or ability, you all need to be doing the same thing and that’s training – there’s no escaping it!

 How often should I train?